analuizalemos/analuizalemos/README.md

 <br>

 Passionate about soccer, programming, games, books, and Taylor Swift.
+Also, I am jedi, like my father before me!